 Using nload to View Incoming and Outgoing Network Traffic

-Nload is a tool that monitors incoming and outgoing activity on a network interface you specify.
+Nload is a tool that monitors incoming and outgoing network traffic on the network interface you specify.
 The application splits the traffic into two sections for easier data analysis.

 To install the tool, enter: